-In general, an aneurysm is.
+In general, an aneurysm is a weak spot in the wall of your access that can expand and eventually burst if not treated.
 A pseudoaneurysm typically occurs from trauma, such as repetitive needle sticking in the same location, resulting in blood leaking out of the access and into the surrounding tissue.

 Aneurysms most often occur in an AV fistula and pseudoaneurysms are more common in AV grafts.
 However, either type of aneurysm can occur in both types of access.